kr1zzo-FER/Model-Informed-Path-Planning/README.md

 ## Step 5 : Path interpolation and optimization

+* From the results of the path planning algorithms, the path interpolation and optimization are needed for the path planning algorithms to be used in the real environment
+* From the step 3, the path planning algorithm with the best results is chosen for the path interpolation and optimization (D*),and code is modified to fit the cost map generated in the previous step

 //TODO

 ## Step 6 : Testing of the path planning algorithms on the generated cost map